DavidNewn/Student-s-Recipe-Survival-Guide/README.md

 # My Personal Project - Student's Survival and Inspiration Recipe Cookbook
 ## _A recipe manager application for students_

+/*
+### TO DO/ASK LIST:
+- How to format fields for each recipe, and also ask to suppress checkstyle (descriptions can be quite long) */

 ### Summary List:
 - **What:** A recipe cookbook or library which users can refer to for recipes and ideas.
 - **Who:** College/University Students, with an interest in cooking but are inexperienced or